qgist/pluginmanager-qep/QEP.md

 ## Implementation Details

 Focus on Python ... little C++.
 If QGIS is build without Python support, everything described in this proposal is irrelevant anyway.

+Following a detailed analysis all relevant parts of the QGIS code base, ..... (quality)

 <!-- TODO -->